houseabsolute/test-class-moose/README.md

 # DESCRIPTION

-This is __ALPHA__ code.
+This is __BETA__ code.
 I encourage you to give it a shot if you want test classes based on Moose, along with reporting.
 Feedback welcome as we try to improve it.